boundlessgeo/qgis-connect-plugin/docs/source/usage.rst

       Entering QGIS master authentication password

-If the credentials are invalid (unknown email or wrong password), you will see a message dialog, asking you what to do.
+If the credentials are invalid (unknown email or wrong password), you will see a message dialog, asking you what to do:

-* Press :guilabel:`No` to enter valid credentials and try again
+* Press :guilabel:`No` to enter valid credentials and try again,
-* Press :guilabel:`Yes` to use/save the invalid credentials
+* Or press :guilabel:`Yes` to use/save the invalid credentials.

 .. figure:: img/invalid-credentials.png
    :align: center